ajayraveendran/Tic-Tac-Toe/README.md

 ### Unfinished business

 * ~~Get the winning combination to 'pulse' when a win is registered instead of the board clearing when a win occurs.~~ Done
-* Add page reload animation.
+* ~~Add page reload animation.~~ Done.
+Added _initializing_ with a pulse animation.
-* Carry out the above with the view of optimising for mobile.
+* ~~Carry out the above with the view of optimising for mobile.~~ Done.
+Added media queries and converted as many px to % as possible.